Bible translations into Chinese: Original Nestorian translations

-Early nineteenth-century Protestant translations
+Early 19th-century Protestant translations

 Protestant missionaries pioneered the translation into local and regional languages, as well as the printing, and distribution of Bibles.
 In the nineteenth century, missionaries translated the Bible and taught it in churches and colleges, providing a resource to spread knowledge of the Christian religion.
 By the twentieth century, Chinese scholars and preachers studied and quoted the Bible, contributing to distinctive forms of Chinese Christianity.
 The early Protestant translations were made by individuals, sometimes in consultation with others or using manuscript translations from earlier workers.

 The first Protestant effort was made around 1800 by William Willis Moseley, of Daventry, in Northamptonshire, England.
 He found, in the British Museum, a manuscript translation in Chinese of a Harmony of the four Gospels, the Acts, and all of Paul's Epistles.
-He then published “A Memoir on the Importance and Practicability of Translating and Printing the Holy Scriptures in the Chinese Language; and of circulating them in that vast Empire”.
+He then published A Memoir on the Importance and Practicability of Translating and Printing the Holy Scriptures in the Chinese Language; and of circulating them in that vast Empire.

 The Archbishop of Canterbury recommended that the Society for the Promotion of Christian Knowledge print the Chinese Bible; but, after four years deliberation, the project was abandoned.
 Then, two independent and almost simultaneous efforts were made.
 The Anglo-Hindoo College, of Fort William, in Calcutta, established in 1800, created a department devoted to the translation of the Scriptures into Asian languages, mainly the Indian vernaculars, but including Chinese.
 Professor Hovhannes Ghazarian (Lassar), an Armenian, born and educated in Macau, began by translating the Gospel of St. Matthew, which he finished in 1807.
 Ghazarian then moved to Serampore, where the work was continued under the care of Joshua Marshman.
 The British and Foreign Bible Society published The New Testament in 1813, and the whole Bible in 1822.
 This was the first known entire printed version of the Scriptures in Chinese.

 While Marshman's work was progressing at Serampore, Robert Morrison pursued the same project in Canton.
 Morrison, sponsored by the London Missionary Society, had arrived in 1807 as the first Protestant missionary to China.
 The translation of the Scriptures became his primary task because public preaching of the Gospel in the Chinese Empire was prohibited.
 Before leaving England he had made a copy of the manuscript Harmony of the Gospels referred to above, which he used as the basis of his translation of the New Testament, completed in 1813.
 He was joined by William Milne, but a few days after his arrival in Macau he was compelled to leave and go to Malacca.
 Though separated, the two friends co-operated in translating the Old Testament; Milne translated the historical books and the Book of Job; the other books were translated by Morrison.
 The task was finished in November, 1819, and was then revised by Morrison.
 It was printed from wood blocks and published, in 21 volumes, in 1823.
 The British and Foreign Bible Society contributed more than 10,000 pounds for the translation, production, and circulation of this and successive editions.